Bangkok Temple Tour: A Self-Guided Itinerary to 5 Must-See Temples

 Wat Pho: The Temple of the Reclining Buddha

-Wat Pho is one of the most famous and oldest temples in Bangkok.
-It’s best known for its massive reclining Buddha statue, which is 46 meters long and covered in gold leaf.
+Wat Pho houses Bangkok’s famous reclining Buddha – a 46-metre gold-leafed statue that’s one of the most photographed sights in Thailand.
 However, what most visitors don’t realise is that Wat Pho has a lot more to offer than its most famous feature.

 The temple complex houses over 1,000 Buddha images, making it a significant religious site for Buddhists.
 Wander the beautifully decorated pavilions and tranquil courtyards and take some time to look at the intricate murals that depict Buddhist teachings.